The ex-Germany captain retired in October last year and will host a testimonial on June 5 in Leipzig.

 Ballack will be joined by stars including Bastian Schweinsteiger and Jose Mourinho in what will be called 'Ciao Capitano.
 A world-class evening' with 'Ballack & Friends', and he is relishing the opportunity to play again.

-He told reporters: "I want to say goodbye in an honorable way to colleagues and fans and to thank those people who developed me, supported me and challenged me in my career.
+He told reporters: "I want to say goodbye in an honourable way to colleagues and fans and to thank those people who developed me, supported me and challenged me in my career.

 "Of course I want to play a bit in both teams, but my fitness levels will decide that."

-Ballack enjoyed an illustrious career at domestic and international level, picking up 98 caps for the national side, while also leading Germany to a World Cup final in 2002.
+Ballack enjoyed an illustrious career at domestic and international level, picking up 98 caps for the national side, whilst also leading Germany to a World Cup final in 2002.